jdotc2/express-es6-sample/README.md

 ### Running Dev Server on Windows

-If you encounter issues with starting the local dev environment, you will want to install winn-node-env.
+If you encounter issues with starting the local dev environment, you will want to install win-node-env.
 Just run, `npm install --save-optional win-node-env` then `yarn watch:dev`

 ### Running Production Server